5 reasons to search for a job this summer

 Many job seekers assume summer is a bad time to look for a career move.
 It sounds counterintuitive, but this summer is actually a great time to be on the hunt.
 At Synergis, we’re super busy filling our clients’ jobs right now.
-Help us out and check out our IT jobs and Creative jobs!
+Help us out and check out our open jobs!

 And, in the meantime, I’ll tell you why you shouldn’t wait until the fall to look for your dream job.

 According to LaborIQ, the job market challenge is on the side of employers, not candidates.
 Almost 3.5 million fewer people are participating in the labor force than before the pandemic, so the pace of hiring will slow due to a lower labor supply, not the demand for skilled workers.
 But this is good news for candidates as it means less competition for the jobs you’re applying for.
 So, go ahead and brush off your resume and cover letter—even though everyone else might be taking a break.